-To upload files from your Windows client to Amazon FSx
+To upload files from your Windows client to Amazon S3

-- 1. On your Windows client, navigate to the drive that you mounted your file system on.
-The name of the drive is preceded by the name of your file system. - 2.
-Copy files or a directory to the drive.
+- On your Windows client, navigate to the drive that you mounted your file share on.
+The name of your drive is preceded by the name of your S3 bucket. - Copy files or a folder to the drive.
+2. - On the Amazon S3 Management Console, navigate to your mapped bucket.
+You should see the files and folders that you copied in the Amazon S3 bucket that you specified.